Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/settings.rst

    these objects in a scene will greatly degrade performance.

 Show Backside
-   If enabled all transparent fragments will be rendered.
+   If enabled, all transparent fragments will be rendered.
    If disabled, only the front-most surface fragments will be rendered.
    Disable this option to ensure correct appearance of transparency from any point of view.
-   Then using *Alpha Blending* this option should be disabled because with *Alpha Blending*, the order in which triangle are sorted is important.
+   Then using *Alpha Blending* this option should be disabled because with *Alpha Blending*, the order in which triangles are sorted is important.

 Transparent Shadow